bertigert/Deezer-Better-Player/README.md

 QoL improvements for the Deezer player(bar)

 ## Installation
 Install with userscript manager of your choice. **Requires** [WebpackPatcher](https://github.com/bertigert/Webpack-Patcher) to be installed as well.
-Also on Desktop (see links).
+Also on [Desktop](https://github.com/bertigert/DeezMod/tree/main/plugins#better-player) using [DeezMod](https://github.com/bertigert/DeezMod).

 ## Features:
 Will probably add more in the future